aabasova/GradeAnalysis/README.md

 The project contains three main views.

 ## First view
 The first view contains the progress of the academic degree.
-It contains a circle chart illustrating the completed ECTS for the studies degree.
+It contains a circle chart illustrating the completed ECTS.
 Additionally the current average grade and the best possible grade are computed.
 In case the student enters a target grade, then the system will compute the needed average grade for the next exams.
 <img src="/docs/Overall.png" width="600" height="400">